 Topics: produce delivery, Recipes, Happy Valley Organics, Beneath The Peel / Digging Deeper, organic basil, Newsletter, boston organics, organic produce, Organic Grocery Delivery Boston, miscellaneous, Original Boston Organics Blog

 It's getting hot, hot, hot!
 Seems like a good time for a quick reminder about steps you can take to ensure your delivery isn't damaged by the heat.

 Radishes are one of the hardiest vegetables known to man.
 They grow quickly, suffer from relatively few pests or diseases, can be harvested easily and almost the entire plant is edible.
 Did you know that radishes are excellent both raw and cooked?!?

 While sweet potatoes figure prominently in many Thanksgiving feasts, they may be forgotten once the holiday seasons have passed.
 But sweet potatoes are some of the healthiest and most versatile vegetables available during the winter, so it should be no surprise that they're showing up frequently in New England winter cooking.

-Topics: Organic Compost, produce delivery, Community Events, boston organics, Organic Grocery Delivery Boston, Boston Local Partnerships, New England Local Fruits and Vegetables, Original Boston Organics Blog
+Topics: produce delivery, Recipes, CSA, Beneath The Peel / Digging Deeper, deep root organic coop, boston organics, organic produce, Organic Grocery Delivery Boston, Organic Potatoes, Organic Root Vegetables, New England Local Fruits and Vegetables, miscellaneous, Original Boston Organics Blog